MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 # Tutorial: Import the C++ standard library using modules from the command line

 Learn how to import the C++ standard library using C++ library modules.
-This results in significantly faster compilation and is more robust than using header files or header units or precompiled headers (PCH).
+This results in faster compilation and is more robust than using header files or header units or precompiled headers (PCH).

 In this tutorial, learn about: